What are the possession of marijuana laws for minors?

 A teacher in Illinois recently lost his job when a background check turned up a 1974 conviction for marijuana possession.
 In 1987, Douglas H. Ginsburg was nominated for a seat on the U.S. Supreme Court.
 He withdrew as a candidate when it was revealed that he had used marijuana as a student and later as a professor at Harvard.

 There′s help for anyone with a drug problem.
 A phone call to a local teen hotline, or any of the 12-Step programs in your community (Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, etc.) is a first step toward recovery and a drug-free life.
-See the resources listed below, click on your state in our Resource Directory or search online for more resources in your area.
+See the resources listed below, click on your state in our Teen Help Network or search online for more resources in your area.

 If you have a problem with drugs or alcohol, get help!
 Medical care and counseling are available, and you may not need your parents′ consent to participate.
 Early warning signs indicating a problem include: